unicef/publicgoods-toolkit/policy.md

 Bringing open source into innovation policies can direct innovation investment and harness competition power to explore areas of new value.
-Open source provides a 'platform' around which entrepreneurial businesses and ecosystems can grow, It can foster the needed interdisciplinary, public-private collaborations we need to quickly create and scale solutions to our most challenging problems in health and the environment.
+Open source provides a 'platform' around which entrepreneurial businesses and ecosystems can grow.
+It can foster the needed interdisciplinary, public-private collaborations to quickly create and scale solutions to our most challenging problems.

 Government procurement is a strong lever for aligning FOSS and national innovation policy, amongst other areas of symbiotic benefits.